Join Here | Log In

 Within the methylation cycle, MTHFR gene variants limit methyl groups produced in the folate cycle.
 This is linked to higher homocysteine levels in some people due to not enough methionine synthase being available to convert homocysteine back to methionine.

-The BHMT enzyme can step into that gap — but not in people with genetic variants that decrease the enzyme function.
+The BHMT enzyme can step into that gap to provide methyl groups from choline.
+However, this backup route doesn’t work well in people with genetic variants that decrease enzyme function.

 What happens when there are problems in the methylation cycle?